 SAVVY TIP: Debit cards under the Switch brand, which were phased out a while ago, didn’t used to be covered by chargeback, only Visa debit cards were.
 When Maestro replaced Switch, it came under the chargeback scheme.
-Over 97% of debit cards are Visa.
+It’s worth knowing that over 97% of debit cards are Visa.

 3. There are time limits.
 You have to make a chargeback claim within the time limits and these vary from card provider to card provider.
 For example, Visa cards have a time limit of 120 days from the date of the transaction.
 Time limits vary from 45 days to 180 days.